 Urinary tract infection (UTI) is no joke.
-It results in 8 to 10 million doctors' office visits each year in the United States, and at least 50 percent of women will have at least one urinary tract infection at some point in their lives.
+At least 50 percent of women will have at least one urinary tract infection at some point in their lives.

 The symptoms of a urinary tract infection can be stubborn and can persist after treatment.
 Sometimes an infection recurs a few weeks after treatment.
 Nearly 20 percent of women who have a urinary tract infection will have another, and 30 percent of those who have had two will have a third.

 For some women, it’s almost a constant nuisance.
 Too many simply learn to live with regularly recurring urinary tract infections.
 One friend told once compared UTI to a period: “It’s part of being a woman; you just got to accept it and live with it”, she said.

 So, is it true?
 Can UTIs be prevented?
 Is it possible that your choice of feminine hygiene products plays a role in whether you’re going to get a urinary tract infection?

 First, let’s look at the causes of UTI.
 Most urinary tract infections are caused by a variety of bacteria, including Escherichia coli (E. coli), found in feces.
 Because the openings of the bowel, vagina, and urethra are very close together, it's easy for the bacteria to spread to the urethra and travel up the urinary tract into the bladder and sometimes up to the kidneys.